Deworming to combat the health and nutritional impact of helminth infections

 WHO also recommends health and hygiene education, and the provision of adequate sanitation.

-This is a summary of WHO recommendations on deworming.
-The full set of recommendations can be found in the guidance documents under ‘WHO documents’ below.
+This is a summary of WHO recommendations.
+The full set of recommendations can be found in the guidance documents, under ‘WHO documents’ below.

 Status: not currently available